What is digital transformation?

 Encourage Collaboration and Spark Creativity Within the Organization

-A major aspect of digital transformation that’s often overlooked is its impact on the organization and its culture.
+A major aspect of digital transformation that’s often overlooked is its impact on the organization and its digital culture.

 At its best, digital transformation not only implements new digital tools, but unleashes human potential.
 When employees, thanks to new communication tools, can spend less time answering emails, they can spend more of their time creating value.
 When some of their tasks are automated, they can collaborate more with each other and across the departments.